getcarina/getcarina.com/_tutorials/2015-10-21-wordpress-nginx-links.md

 By placing this container in the `main-net` overlay network, you are providing it with access to other containers on the same network, namely the `mysql` container that you just started.
-This is done because the WordPress container will need access for persistent data storage.
+The WordPress container needs access to the `mysql` container for persistent data storage.

-Docker has an inbuilt DNS server which will resolve container names to their respective IP addresses allocated on the `main-net` subnet range.
-To preview this, attach your terminal to the WordPress container and view the hosts configuration file:
+Docker has an built-in DNS server that resolves container names to their IP addresses allocated on the `main-net` subnet range.
+To preview this function, attach your terminal to the WordPress container and view the hosts configuration file:

 ```